 If you are in an apartment building and the disturbance is coming from there, it is time to look over your lease.
 Your lease will specify the noise ordinance.
 Most leases may put an end to high noise levels after 10 p.m. or midnight.
 If there is no clause, you can still report the complaint to your landlord.
 It can be a bit easier to reconcile a noise issue in an apartment because you have your landlord to help.
 Plus, you have many neighbors in close proximity who are likely just as frustrated as you are about the disturbance.

 If your neighbor is breaking the lease agreement, contact your landlord.
 If it extremely late or a disturbance outside of your building, contact 311, which is the non-emergency number in most cities to reach the local police.
-You can file a complaint anomalously.
+You can file a complaint anonymously.

-If the noise persists your landlord can issue a fine based on the lease agreement and after too many write-up, this person can be evicted during a court procedure.
+If the noise persists, your landlord can issue a fine based on the lease agreement and after too many write-up, this person can be evicted during a court procedure.
 If it is a violation of the noise ordinance of your city, the police can issue a ticket.

 If you are wondering how to file a noise complaint anonymously, you are in luck.
 When you call the police, they do not require you to leave your name over the phone.
 Most jurisdictions will simply ask you if you would like to leave a name and phone number, but you can respectively decline.
 Keep in mind, however, that there are positives to giving your name to the police when you make the complaint.
 If there is criminal activity going on when the authorities go to check out the premises, you may be able to serve as a witness or give the police more information to help with their investigation.